 Career and technical education (CTE) exposes secondary and postsecondary students to high-demand careers.
 But Perkins V presents an important opportunity to expand opportunities for younger students.
 Middle schools can now access the benefits of Perkins Grant funding for entrepreneurship programs to support student career exposure and growth.

-CTE helps students develop technical skills, yes, but CTE students also develop valuable skills such as critical thinking.
+CTE helps students develop technical skills, yes, but CTE programs also help students develop valuable skills such as critical thinking.
 They begin to embrace learning, so they can continue to thrive beyond the walls of a classroom.
 Middle schoolers have boundless talents and capabilities, when presented with opportunities to collaborate and be creative.
 All while developing critical skills around collaboration, problem solving and confidence!

 What does teaching entrepreneurship mean for educators?